iamneetuk/ai-emoji-recommendation/README.md

 ```

 ## Libraries used
-- Pytorch
+- PyTorch
-- Huggingface Transformers
+- Hugging Face Transformers
 - BERT
 - NLTK
 - Pandas
 - NumPy

 ## Contact
-If you have any questions or feedback, feel free to reach out to me at <kamalkant.k3@gmail.com>
+If you have any questions or feedback, feel free to reach out to me at <neetukum@usc.edu>